CharleRoger/Garden/Canon/Languages/Atteric/Insular/Old Ansang.md

 Ansang language features three particles, they are used to mark nouns according to their grammatical case or thematic relation in a sentence or clause.
 - *ŋgo* marks the comitative, instrumental of an object.
 - *ndel* marks the generic locative position of a noun.
 - *masa* marks the goal of any movement.
 This goal may be the end location or a state of affairs, i.e., a purpose.
+Towards.

-> *Suta tɨrincuŋgɨ masa simbil ñimocaŋɨ musu isimi*
+> *Suta tɨrincuŋgɨ **masa** simbil ñimocaŋɨ musu isimi*
 > `Suta tɨr=incu-ŋgɨ masa simbil ñ=imoc-aŋɨ musu isimi
 > `NAME 3SG=swim-PST towards axe 3INA=sink-PST
 > Suta swam towards the hatchet that sank in the depths of the lake.